andys8/code-review-talk/README.md

 Hard: Consistency, naming, modules/folders
 Beware of bikeshedding
 Is the change an opinion and could the author just have a different opinion

 ---

+# Code Review 3: Questions

+- How important is the code that is changed?
+- Do I understand the change?
+- Is there a simpler way to achieve the same goal?
+- Could the change break something or other teams?
+- What are the edge cases?
+- Could this introduce security issue?
+- Are tests added?

+---